-$^{^{\}mathrm{1}}$ Assisted is defined as HTC units for HTC applications and affordable units for deferred funding.
+&lt;sup>3 Assisted is defined as HTC units for HTC applications and affordable units for deferred funding.

-2 Specific performance requirement relief provisions are available for projects eligible for the Permanent Supportive Housing High Priority Homeless category selection criterion for "HPH Units".
+&lt;sup>4 Specific performance requirement relief provisions are available for projects eligible for the Permanent Supportive Housing High Priority Homeless selection criterion for "HPH Units".
 Reference Chapter 6.A. of the HTC Program Procedural Manual for additional details.
 Specific performance requirements will be incorporated into the LURA and deferred loan documents recorded with the property.

-3 Coordinated Entry System is defined by the Statewide Coordinated Entry standards and protocol as adopted by the local Continuum of Care, or such successor system as determined by Minnesota Housing.
+&lt;sup>5 Coordinated Entry System is defined by the Statewide Coordinated Entry standards and protocol as adopted by the local Continuum of Care, or such successor system as determined by Minnesota Housing.

 Number of units representing:

+Total High Priority Homeless:

+Families with Children:

+Single Adults:

+Youth Total:

+Youth Singles:

 Youth with Children:

-Youth Singles:

-Youth Total:

-Single Adults:

-Families with Children:

-Total High Priority Homeless:
+2. Continuum of Care

-2. · - nim this selection criterion if units will be available atified by the local Continuum of Care.
-(Published website at: [insert link])
+Proposals that are eligible for B. 1 above can claim this selection criterion if units will be available for populations consistent with local needs identified by the local Continuum of Care.
+(Published Priorities are available on Minnesota Housing's website at: [insert link])

-Number of units Priority Type: than four fare Household Type Priority One (2 points) es, youth with children or single adults)
+a.
+5% of units or more, but no fewer than four units, targeted to Continuum of Care Household Type Priority One (2 points)

+Priority Type:

+(Families with children, youth singles, youth with children or single adults)

+Select Supportive Housing under Strategic Priority Threshold to enable checkboxes for Permanent Supportive Housing for High Priority Homeless.